blamarche/assemble-web-chat/README.md

 * Basic smilies

 ## Features Yet To Be Implemented
+* List of users in a room, plus online status
+* Update page title when new messages and not focused.
+When focused, reset back
+* Right-click menu popup instead of just delete
+* Client side options for notification disable, sound effects etc.
+* Sfx on-message
 * Validation / error proofing
-* Update page title when new messages and not focused
-* Client side options for notification disable, sound effects etc.
-* Sfx on-message and unfocused
 * Avatar generator
 * Client-side addition of custom "emoticons/stickers"
 * User token 'sharing' to other user-owned devices once signed in
 * Moderation process (ie /kick for the creator)

 ## Other Features to Consider
+* VOIP
-* (Optional) Inter-server communication system
+* Inter-server communication system

+### Known Bugs
+* Leaving a room with /leave doesnt properly remove on server-side

 ### Special Thanks
 Thanks goes to Sebastian Kraft for providing public domain smilies: http://opengameart.org/content/cubikopp-qubic-smilies